Prime Minister from 5 December 1972 to 11 November 1975

 In 1978 Whitlam become a visiting fellow at the Australian National University.
 He later held visiting professorships at Harvard and Adelaide Universities.

 In 1979 he published a book about the events leading to his dismissal, The Truth of the Matter.
-In 1983 he was appointed Australian ambassador to UNESCO by the ALP government led by Bob Hawke.
+In 1983 he was appointed Australian ambassador to UNESCO by the Labor government led by Bob Hawke.
 In retirement Whitlam continued to lecture and comment on political and constitutional issues.
 Whitlam died on 21 October 2014 in Sydney.

 The legislative program of the Whitlam government was groundbreaking and fast-paced.
 A whole raft of legislation covering existing and new areas of government activity was passed.
 In 1973, for example, 203 Bills were passed, 46 more than the previous record of 157 in 1968.